milesin3d/IncreaseAMYield/README.md

 ## Goals
 ### Business
-Increase the yield of the 3D printed components.
+Increase the return on investment (ROI) of the machine by increasing the yield of the 3D printed components.

 ### Data
 1) Develop a connection between the three datasets.